Move Forward Guide

 The following articles and resources provide some of the best scientific evidence related to the treatment of brachial plexus injury.
 The sites and articles listed here are linked either to a professional organization or to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 National Institute of Neurological Disorders and Stroke.
 Information page on brachial palsy birth injuries.
-National Institute of Health’s website.
-Accessed November 12, 2014.
+National Institute of Health website.
+Updated March 27, 3019.
+Accessed April 30, 2019.

 March of Dimes.
 Shoulder dystocia information page.
-March of Dime’s website.
-Accessed November 12, 2014.
+March of Dimes website.
+Accessed April 30, 2019.

 Hale HB, Bae DS, Waters PM.
 Current concepts in the management of brachial plexus birth palsy.
 J Hand Surg Am.
 2010;35(2):322–331.
 Article Summary on PubMed.